spencertipping/caterwaul/src/core.md

     foo + bar   // sum these two things

 Here, '+' is annotated with the note 'sum these two things'.
 This note follows the '+' node through various code-generation phases and may appear as a comment in the final output code.
+Hints are accessible via the .hint() method:

+    node.hint('sum these two things')

+Generally, the outermost hinted operator will determine the annotation for a given line.
+Only one annotation will be shown per line.

     where [$() = $.init.apply(this, arguments)]})();